Personalised Learning Policy

-- A meeting is then set by the Gifted and Talented /Advanced learning committee for stakeholders to justify the perceived area /areas of strength for the students using evidence such as CAT and GL assessments and other cognitive assessment that take into account the needs of non-verbal learners , those who have deficits in language and communication and English as second language learners.
+- A meeting is then set by the Gifted and Talented /Advanced learning committee for stakeholders to justify the perceived area /areas of strength for the students using evidence such as CAT and GL assessments and other cognitive assessment that take into account the needs of non-verbal learners, those who have deficits in language and communication and English as second language learners.

 - They will also be provided with appropriate advanced learning opportunities to enhance their learning to meet their academic, social and cognitive needs.

 We require that parents inform the school of any previous testing.
 Previously identified special needs or previously received support must be communicated at the time of application.
 In some cases, parents may be asked to commit to providing extra support for their child, which may include a financial contribution.
-The extra support may take the form of in-class, one-on-one, or pull-out support.
+The extra support may take the form of one-on-one and pull-out support.
 Out of school provisions can also be arranged.
-If the need for educational psychological evaluation and/or the introduction of additional support is identified after enrolment is completed, the school will require full parental cooperation and collaboration in order to provide a programme that is in the best educational interests of the student.
+If the need for an educational psychological evaluation and/or the introduction of additional support is identified after enrolment is completed, the school will require full parental cooperation and collaboration in order to provide a programme that is in the best educational interests of the student.

 Learning difficulties can arise at any time as a result of new curriculum demands, changed rates of learning, absence from school, settling into a new educational environment or a specific learning or language difficulty.

-- ARIS believes in the benefits of Early Intervention and will ensure all students who display signs of an SEN are identified and assessed.
+- ARIS believes in the benefits of Early Intervention and will ensure all students who display signs of SEN are identified and assessed.

 - Students who are displaying challenges will be provided internal support and accommodations to the extent they are available.
 If the student continues to have challenges despite support measures, the parents/caregivers will be requested to seek external assessments.

-- SEN identification assessments may consistent of:
+- SEN identification assessments may consist of: